Ruby allows many different ways to execute commands or sub-processes. Here I will list few of them

 If you are going to capture

-then you should use popen3 since this method allows you to interact with stdin
+stdout and stderr then you should use popen3 since this method allows you to interact with stdin, stdout and stderr .

 I want to execute